Ilkka-AI/Deep-learning-behavioral-cloning/writeup_template.md

 #### Track 2

-I gathered another training data set and from track 2 and taught a similar model on it, now using 3 epochs.
+I gathered another training data set of 5500 samples from track 2 and taught a similar model on it, now using 3 epochs as it was the optimum.
 The Lenet model works really well on track 2 as well.
 I have included a video and .h5 file from track 2.